On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy: Synthesis

 \subsubsection{Evaluated XAI Systems}

 Most of the evaluated XAI systems were analysis systems (n=38).
 These systems provide analysis and evaluation of data regardless of the domain.
 For example, it could be assessing whether a social media post contains sensitive information \cite{alsulamiExploringUsersPerception2022} (Internet \& Social Media), image classification \cite{chandramouliInteractivePersonalizationClassifiers2023} (Multimodal Data Processing), or fairness judgments \cite{dodgeExplainingModelsEmpirical2019} (Judicial).
 Analysis systems are not clearly aimed at influencing users' decisions, in contrast to decision support systems.
-For example Ibrahim \cite{ibrahimExplanationsImproveQuality2023} used different explanation types in a decision support system to influence participants' risk assessment of a criminal's recidivism (Judicial).
+For example, Ibrahim \cite{ibrahimExplanationsImproveQuality2023} used different explanation types in a decision support system to influence participants' risk assessment of a criminal's recidivism (Judicial).
 On the other hand, recommender systems are mostly aimed at providing recommendations, such as movie recommendations for users \cite{kimImprovedExplanatoryEfficacy2020} (Consumer \& Lifestyle).
+The presence of different system types in the data shows that XAI is already being applied for various purposes.